webdriverio/cucumber-boilerplate/README.md

 ```

 # Running single feature
-Sometimes its usefull to only execute a single feature file, to do so use the following command:
+Sometimes its useful to only execute a single feature file, to do so use the following command:

 ```sh
 $ wdio --spec ./test/features/select.feature